readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 * An interested visitor educates themself on Surveilance Advertising in our Learning Hub
 * A media-affiliated user fills out the generic "contact us" form
-* Potential advertiser or publisher navigates to a page, browses for awhile, and then fills out a "contact us" form
+* A potential advertiser or publisher navigates to a page, browses for awhile, and then fills out a "contact us" form

 Since this is our first marketing funnel,